 NOTE The PCSXYZ or PCSLAB values can also be used to derive the visual density of the colorant, which trapping algorithms can then use to determine overlay values.

-10.5 curveType
+10.6 curveType

 The curveType contains a 4-byte count value and a one-dimensional table of 2-byte values.
-When used the byte assignment shall be as given in Table 34.
+The byte assignment shall be as given in Table 35.